Probabilistic motion planning for non-Euclidean and multi-vehicle problems

-We now illustrate the flexibility of our framework by demonstrating path-finding in non-Euclidean spaces.
-We first consider coupled one-dimensional systems, which are directly relevant to the case of fleets of vehicles considered in \S \ref{sec:fleets} and lead to path planning with respect to $\ell^p$ norms.
-Second, we provide path-finding in the fractal Sierpinski Gasket geometry, which requires us to use highly non-Euclidean distances, measures, and sampling methods.
+We now consider concrete applications of our methods, focusing on illustrating the approach.
+We first consider coupled one-dimensional systems to clarify the meaning of the coupling parameter $1\leq p\leq \infty$.
+Next, we demonstrate trajectory planning for individual and collaborative Reeds-Shepp vehicles, for which Theorem \ref{thm:generalized} provides the first guarantee of convergence (cf.~\cite{karaman_sampling_2013}, which discusses closely-linked sub-Riemannian geometries).
+Lastly, we demonstrate trajectory-finding in the fractal Sierpinski Gasket geometry, which requires us to use highly non-Euclidean distances, measures, and sampling methods.